 My photography documents cultural marginalization, climate change, and political systems, focusing on their impacts on individuals and communities.
 I am particularly drawn to the personal narratives of those who, through social connection and identity, forge their own spaces of power.

 After graduating from the University of Michigan with a degree in Psychology, I moved to Oakland, California, where I studied documentary photography and studio lighting at local community colleges.
 My early professional work ranged from television production to weddings and commercial photography.
 Meanwhile, I followed a number of political protests that roiled Oakland and the rest of the country in my spare time, leading me to work with The Oakland Post (2012-2016), the largest African-American weekly newspaper in Northern California.
-The work I produced during that time gave me invaluable experience navigating complex social landscapes, where I ventured across police lines at political protests, into the homes of well-heeled entrepreneurs, ringside at sold-out arenas of future boxing Hall of Famers, and spaces in-between.
+These assignments brought me to many corners of the Bay Area, where I ventured across police lines at political protests, into the homes of well-heeled entrepreneurs, ringside at sold-out arenas of future boxing Hall of Famers, and spaces in-between.

 Exhibits